Workers Compensation Overview

 Workers’ compensation is paid compensation to any employee who is injured while in the course of performing work-related duties.
 If you have suffered a workplace injury or lost a loved one to a work-related accident, you are entitled to workers’ comp benefits.

-At Balke & Williams, our attorneys have helped numerous clients in McHenry County and across the Chicago metro recover workers’ compensation benefits.
+At Balke & Williams, our attorneys have helped numerous clients in McHenry County and across the Crystal Lake recover workers’ compensation benefits.
 Depending on what happened and the severity of the injury, we can discuss what types of benefits may be available, including permanent total disability or death benefits following fatal on-the-job accidents.

 When Should I Report A Workplace/On-The-Job Injury?